Can I help my son or daughter with their theory test?

 - Independent driving, which requires the candidate to drive for 10 minutes following traffic signs, a series of directions, or a combination of both

 How can I avoid confrontations?

-If, for example, they’re in an inappropriate gear, ask “what gear would you normally choose for this speed?” instead of saying “you’re in the wrong gear.”
+If, for example, they’re in an inappropriate gear, ask, “what gear would you normally choose for this speed?” instead of, “you’re in the wrong gear.”
 Not only is this less confrontational, it also allows the learner to independently come to the right decision.

 What if I don’t agree with the instructor?

-Your driving techniques may differ to those taught by your son or daughter’s instructor but it’s important not to undermine the instructor or send mixed messages to the person learning to drive.
-If you come across something you don’t understand or agree with then discuss it with the instructor, as they will probably be able to explain it.
+Your driving techniques may differ to those taught by your son or daughter’s instructor, but it’s important not to undermine the instructor or send mixed messages to the person learning to drive.
+If you come across something you don’t understand or agree with, discuss it with the instructor, as they will probably be able to explain it.